"Auden, honey wake up, please." Auden opened her eyes to see her mother standing next to her bed.

 "Yeah, but you saw Katie just yesterday," Fred argued, turning his head slightly to look at his twin, "so you've gone less time without seeing your girlfriend than I have."

 George stuck his tongue out and Fred laughed before turning back to Auden and giving her a quick kiss.
 Auden sighed happily.
-She loved the fact that even though she had been dating Fred for almost eight months, he still managed to give her butterflies all the time.
+She loved the fact that even though she had been dating Fred for almost seven months, he still managed to give her butterflies all the time.
+She also didn't know where time had gone.
+It felt like they had gotten together just yesterday.

 "Last night was fun, though," Fred whispered as they broke apart.

-"But getting up this morning was a pain," Auden giggled.
+"But getting up this morning was torture," Auden giggled.

 "I don't regret any of it," Fred declared, bringing a hand up to Auden's cheek and brushing his thumb across her skin as he grinned at her.
 He quickly kissed her again before turning and leading her into the room he was sharing with George.